 The city of Santa Barbara is filled with hotels, both big and small, expensive and budget.
 Here are a few of our favorite lodging options in the Santa Barbara area.

 - Just steps from the marina is the cute Marina Beach Motel.
 Rooms have recently been updated and it is ideally located for exploring the city.

 - Always wanted to stay in a vintage Airstream trailer?
 Check out Santa Barbara Auto Camp!
 Borrow their bikes to explore the area or just lounge around and fire up the BBQ.

 - Nestled in beautiful lush gardens but only a few blocks away from Santa Barbara’s main streets, Simpson House Inn is a splurge worthy lodging.

 - If wine and beer tasting is your plan, stay in the Funk Zone for easy access.
 Check out the cool Wayfarer Hotel.

 - Spending most of your time in the wine country?
 Look at lodgings in Los Olivos.
-Solvang is another excellent option, and you can have a great time checking out the Scandinavian kitsch.
+And staying in Solvang is another excellent option, and you can have a great time checking out the colorful Scandinavian kitsch.